tmaybe/dev.socrata.com/_posts92016-06-26-quickly-building-an-ember-app-backed-by-socrata-open-data.md

 //...
 ```

 We've made several updates to `chartData`.
-First, we've updated its value from a <abbr>POJO</abbr> to [`Ember.computed()`](http://emberjs.com/api/classes/Ember.computed.html).
-Then we've used the [`mapBy()`](http://emberjs.com/api/classes/Ember.Enumerable.html#method_mapBy) function to generate lists of labels and data points from the model.
+First, we've updated its value from a <abbr>POJO</abbr> to a computed property (read more about [`Ember.computed()`](http://emberjs.com/api/classes/Ember.computed.html)).
+Then we've used the [`mapBy()`](http://emberjs.com/api/classes/Ember.Enumerable.html#method_mapBy) convenience function to generate lists of labels and data points from the model in place of the dummy data.

+Now when we run the development server and refresh the page, we should see a chart of actual data!

 ## Conclusion
-So, now we've a chart that is getting it's data directly from a Socrata data repository.
-You can customize the chart itself using various options in the controller's `chartData`.
-And you can change the data that the chart displays by creating new models/adapters/serializers for other Socrata open data repositories.
+So, we've make a quick and easy chart that is getting it's data directly from a Socrata data repository.
+You can create new models/adapters/serializers for other datasets to create other charts, tables, or various other displays of open data.